Info2win/MineRunner/README.md

 ## This game has been developed with Unity to improve İlker BAKSI's Unity skills.

-## Mine runner has been deployed on to Google Play Store.
+## Mine Runner has been deployed on to Google Play Store.
 ## It currently has over +1000 downloads.
 ## If you want to download it, you can use the following link:
 https://play.google.com/store/apps/details?id=com.InfoToWin.SOMA